 ASHA (Alliance for Sustainable & Holistic Agriculture) is a large national network of more than 400 organisations that had come together in 2010 for Kisan Swaraj Yatra, to save our Food, Farmers & Freedom.
 This note was prepared by Kavitha Kuruganti, Ananthasayanan and Sayani Hazra.
-This report also has a Note by Dr Debal Deb, Centre for Inter-Disciplinary Studies on 'Did you say High Yield?: Folk Rice Varieties Vs. Modern HYVs & Hybrids'.
+This report also has a Note by Dr Debal Deb, Centre for Inter-Disciplinary Studies on 'Folk Rice Varieties Vs. Modern HYVs & Hybrids'.